 The hope and the fear, the risks and the opportunities of Return.
 Who decides, what needs to be in place for human rights to be respected and safeguarded, and what do the patterns of the last two decades tell us about safe Return and its requirements, and the right to be able to take residence in the country of exploitation for those who have been trafficked.
 Our lawyers and safe house specialists engage.

-Recruitment, Recovery, Resources and Religion
+Recruitment, Recovery, rEMEDY and Religion

 Lover boy Recruitment, Eastern Europe in focus, the deployment of ancient rituals of ‘contract’ West Africa, Cyber recruitment into on – line porn – global, exploitation of vulnerabilities.

 The long term nature of psychological and social recovery.

 From the registering of ‘missing persons’ to ensuring that minors are located in migratory movements, and that those in IDPs and Refugee camps are registered and brought meaningful citizenship.